A Machine Learning Approach to Classify Vortex Wakes of Energy Harvesting Oscillating Foils: Unsupervised Clustering

-The four updated classes offer new physical insight on wake patterns within each group, illustrated in Figure \ref{f:clusteringwakes}.
-Each row highlights wake images from a sample of kinematics within each class.
-In class `A' ($0.09 \leq \alpha_{T/4}\leq 0.20$), the foil generates a shear layer wake pattern as noticed by the absence of coherent vortices in the wake, and as previously described in Section \ref{s:vortexstrength}.
-Although classes `B' ($0.20<\alpha_{T/4}<0.40$) and `C' ($0.40 \leq \alpha_{T/4} \leq0.51$) contain stronger vortices, the wake path is considerably different, with `B' showing a longer wavelength within the selected wake window compared to `C' (see yellow and red lines), which is a feature not previously captured by the original class divisions.
-Class `D' ($0.51<\alpha_{T/4}\leq0.88$) contains kinematics where the foil generates the largest number and strongest coherent vortices, as shown by the presence of a strong primary LEV in the majority of wake images (see green circle).
-These differences in the wavelength among wake patterns emphasize the criteria used in unsupervised clustering to differentiate each regime and are not captured by the initial classification approach, since it only relies on a single vortex analysis.
+The four updated classes offer new physical insight on wake patterns, illustrated in Figure \ref{f:clusteringwakes}.
+Each row highlights wake images at different foil positions that are randomly selected from various kinematics within each class.
+In class A ($5.3^{\circ} \leq \alpha_{T/4}\leq 11.7^{\circ}$), the foil generates a shear layer wake pattern as noticed by the absence of coherent vortices in the wake, and as previously described in Section \ref{s:vortexstrength}.
+Although classes B ($11.7^{\circ}<\alpha_{T/4}<23.0^{\circ}$) and C ($23.0^{\circ} \leq \alpha_{T/4} \leq29.3^{\circ}$) contain stronger vortices, the wake path is considerably different, with class B showing a longer wavelength within the selected wake window compared to class C (see yellow and red lines), which is a feature not previously captured by the original class divisions.
+Class D ($29.3^{\circ}<\alpha_{T/4}\leq50.5^{\circ}$) contains kinematics where the foil generates the largest number and strongest coherent vortices, as shown by the presence of a strong primary LEV in the majority of wake images (see green circle).
+These differences in the wavelength among wake patterns emphasize the criteria used in unsupervised clustering to differentiate each regime which are not captured by the initial classification approach.

+The wake patterns obtained by the classification and clustering models are significantly different from those found in propulsive foils.
+Comparing with previous work by Calvet et al. \cite{calvet2020}, they obtained six different wake patterns that are correlated with two parameters, $\alpha_{T/4}$ and Strouhal number $\left(St=\frac{2fh_o}{U_\infty}\right)$, which varied from $0^{\circ}<\alpha_{T/4}<40^{\circ}$ and $0.2<St<1.2$.
+Due to the higher reduced frequency of propulsive foils, more wake structures are found closer to the foil and this contributes to a higher contrast of wake patterns across clusters compared with those in Figure \ref{f:clusteringwakes}.
+This contrast also contributes to the difference in the number of wake patterns between foil regimes.
+While the work by Calvet et al. obtained six wake patterns behind propulsive foils, the analysis performed here identified four distinct wakes under the energy harvesting regime.